 -The Economist

-is a story everyone-every consumer, every citizen, every worker in
+story everyone—every consumer, every citizen, every worker in every

-every industry-needs to read.
-Peter Robison brilliantly places
+industry—needs to read.
+Peter Robison brilliantly places Boeing's

-Boeing's deadly downfall within the larger tragedy of an American
+deadly downfall within the larger tragedy of an American business

-business culture that gradually has smashed every altar but the one
+culture that gradually has smashed every altar but the one where

-story.
-Robison has crafted this tour de force masterfully, showing
+Robison has crafted this tour de force masterfully, showing how

-how modern capitalism's abandonment of quality in favor of quick
+modern capitalism’s abandonment of quality in favor of quick bucks

-bucks literally knocked airplanes out of the sky.
-As you turn each
+literally knocked airplanes out of the sky.
+As you turn each page

 reading late into the night."